Madeline Hunter

-Madeline Hunter is an American author of romance novels.
-She lives in Pennsylvania.
+Madeline Hunter was an American author of romance novels.
+She lived in Pennsylvania.
+She died on 15 April 2025.

 Biography

 Madeline Hunter's first book By Arrangement was published in 2000 and she received the award for Waldenbooks Bestselling Debut Author that year.

 In 2000 she also received a rare starred review from Publishers Weekly for her book By Possession.
 This happened again in 2003 with The Charmer.